adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 ### Env.schema.boolean

 Enforces the value to be a valid string representation of a boolean.
-Following values are considered as valid booleans and will be converted `true` or `false`.
+Following values are considered as valid booleans and will be converted to `true` or `false`.

 - `'1', 'true'` are casted to `Boolean(true)`
 - `'0', 'false'` are casted to `Boolean(false)`